Overview

 Meals: B,D

 Today we are Christchurch bound - but not before more rural cycling.
 We have an option to visit the award winning Whitestone Cheese factory in Oamaru or nearby Riverstone Kitchen, to see their amazing gardens where they grow most of their own culinary produce.
-We then start cycling on quiet roads through small farmlets and communities along the Pareora River valley.
-An optional challenge is the climb over Pareora Gorge before we visit the spectacular St Davids Pioneer Church, made without nails out of local river stones and timbers.
-A final burst of cycling takes us to a late lunch at Pleasant Point and the start of the final drive back to Christchurch.
-With good traffic flows we should be into Christchurch by around 6pm.
+We then start cycling from the township of Waimate, the centre of an agriculturally rich community, steeped in natural beauty of rolling farmland and native bush.
+We ride on quiet roads through small farmlets and communities beneath the Hunter Hills and through the Esk Valley, stopping to admire the beautiful little church of St Mary, perched on a hill in Valley, before a final burst of cycling takes us to the coast and the start of the final drive back to Christchurch.
+With good traffic flows we should be into Christchurch by around 5pm.
+Cycling Stats: Waimate to St Andrews: 54km, +504m (49% Paved, 51% Gravel)

 Meals: B